 1. The SDF serves as the replacement for the National Guard if the Guard is called into federal service.
 In that case, the SDF would expand its ranks and prepare to perform tasks within the state as required by the Governor.

-2. In “peacetime,” SDF provides support and assistance to the National Guard by assisting the training and administration of Guard units.
+2. In “peacetime” SDF provides support to the Georgia National Guard Soldiers by assisting with pre-deployment and mobilization readiness and administration of National Guard units.
 A major task is to provide assistance to the families of Guardsmen ordered into federal service.

 It supports the National Guard’s state missions by performing a variety of community support tasks, including: